SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 | 0x2C, 0x38, 0x4A, 0x58, 0x62, 0x64 |      3/6 | Opposite of the second                                                                      | !(A xor  B)
 | 0x2E, 0x3A, 0x4E, 0x5C, 0x72, 0x74 |      4/6 | Opposite of first                                                                           | (!A  or  B)

-Each of the preceeding 64 "middles" corresponds to 4 different truth tables.
+Each of the preceding 64 "middles" corresponds to 4 different truth tables.
 So 3E, 5E and 76

 ## Examples